Could Pre-Employment Strength Testing Equal Discrimination?

 Can Ability to Work Overtime Be an Essential Function of a Job?

 Posted in Disability Discrimination, Virginia Employer Lawthe situation An employee’s medical condition prevents him from being able to work overtime.
 If the employer terminates him as a result, could this be disability discrimination? the ruling Maybe not.
 A federal court in Texas recently granted an employer’s motion for summary judgment in a case involving this issue, finding that overtime was an […] READ MORE

 Does Refusing a Request to Work Remotely Equal Discrimination?

 Can you Fire an Employee for Telling a Customer He is Gay?

 Can You Require Employees to Get a Flu Shot?

 Posted in Religious Discrimination, Title VII, Virginia Employer Lawthe situation An employer has a policy requiring all new employees to get a flu shot.
 After a job offer is extended to a certain applicant, she tells the employer that she has a religious objection to getting a flu shot.
-If the employer revokes the job offer, is this discrimination?…READ MORE
+If the employer revokes the job offer, is this discrimination? the ruling It might […] READ MORE

 How Far Do You Have to Go to Accommodate a Religious Belief?